kbeckmann/kbeckmann.github.io/happychips/source/_posts/Headless-raspberry-pi-for-real.md

 $ cd ../../../../..; sync; sudo umount boot root
 ```

-Remove the sd-card and insert it in your Pi, connect an USB cable in the "USB Data port", then connect it to your computer.
+Remove the sd-card and insert it in your Pi, connect a USB cable in the "USB Data port", then connect it to your computer.
 Run `journalctl -f` on your host machine to see what happens then the Pi boots.
 After a while, you will probably end up seeing
 ```
 May 06 21:04:54 bacon kernel: cdc_acm 1-2:2.0: ttyACM0: USB ACM device
 ```